Index 2024

 Legal framework

-Although Albania’s constitution and international legal commitments guarantee press freedom, protections for the confidentiality of sources are insufficient.
-An anti-defamation bill that was dropped from the Albanian parliament’s agenda in 2022 would have given the state disproportionate control over online media content and reinforced self-censorship.
-As a result of a prosecutor’s controversial decision, the media was banned from covering the repercussions of a 2022 cyberattack on state institutions.
+Although Albania’s constitution and international legal commitments guarantee press freedom, protection for the confidentiality of sources is insufficient.
+It was notably flouted by the seizure of investigative journalist Elton Qyno’s material in 2023.
+As a result of a prosecutor’s controversial decision, the media were banned from covering the repercussions of a 2022 cyberattack on state institutions.

 Economic context

 The ownership of much of the Albanian media landscape is concentrated in the hands of just four or five companies.
-State funding represents a major source of revenue for the media, but it is distributed in an opaque and discriminatory manner that raises suspicions of influence peddling.
+State funding represents a major source of revenue for the media, but its opaque and discriminatory distribution raises suspicions of influence peddling.

 Sociocultural context

-Journalists investigating crime and corruption are especially threatened.
+Journalists investigating crime and corruption are especially targets of threats.
 Women journalists, who make up the majority of the profession, face online harassment and in some cases gender-based discrimination within news organisations, although there has been progress in this area.
 Self-censorship is widespread, but media outlets have nonetheless created a platform for ethical self-regulation, the first of its kind in Albania.

 Safety